 Each product has a different job to do.
 The shampoo is supposed to remove debris, dead skin cells and excess sebum (oil) from the scalp while promoting microcirculation.
 The conditioner aims to strengthen and repair each hair shaft with a dose of the protein keratin.

 The spray provides volume and bounce, plus added protection against environmental factors and styling-related damage.
 While the regrowth treatment contains the only FDA-approved, non-prescription ingredient proven to regrow hair and revitalize hair follicles.

 That’s the idea, anyway.
 I haven’t used all of these products before – only the shampoo – so I’m going by what the Internet tells me!

-Unlike one of its main competitors, Nioxin, Keranique does not contain sulfates or parabens.
+Unlike one of its main competitors, Nioxin, Keranique does not contain sulfates or parabens – see this post for more sulfate-free options!
 But it does contain antioxidants, dimethicone (a smoothing agent), biotin (aka, Vitamin H), amino acids and panthenol – an ingredient used in lots of “skin healing” products.

 The formula also includes ginseng root, an ancient herbal remedy which, studies have shown, can promote hair growth among people with alopecia.

 LA Says: It’s probably a cheaper way of nabbing some ginseng root, too.
 I had a friend bring me some powdered stuff from his home in China and it was NOT cheap!!!